chartmann1590/VowVault/docs/usage.md

 3. **Descriptions:** Add meaningful descriptions to help identify photos
 4. **Comments:** Leave thoughtful comments to share memories
 5. **PWA Installation:** Install the app for quick access
+6. **Notifications:** Enable notifications to stay connected with your content
+7. **Interaction:** Like and comment on others' photos to share appreciation

 ### For Administrators
 1. **Regular Backups:** Use the batch download feature regularly